Fadeout (Arrow): Plot

 As part of the new timeline that came into existence following the Crisis and Oliver Queen's sacrifice to reboot the universe, Moira Queen survives her attempted murder by Slade Wilson in 2014.
 In the present, Oliver has changed more aspects of the timeline, with John Diggle and Lyla Michaels' pre-Flashpoint daughter Sara being brought back and being J.J.'s sister, Tommy Merlyn, Emiko Queen, and Quentin Lance also being alive and Rory Regan's powers restored.
 The timeline change has also effectively stopped crime in Star City overnight, making it a safe place for everyone without the need for vigilantes.

 Flashbacks to 2012 show Oliver and Diggle hunting down John Byrne, a human trafficker from Oliver's list.
 When they catch him, Oliver spares him after Diggle tells him to be a better person and not kill those on the list who do not actually deserve to die.
 In the present, Byrne kidnaps Oliver's son William, prompting the entirety of Team Arrow to look for him.
 Oliver's daughter Mia Queen, who came from 2040 with Sara Lance for Oliver's funeral, finds William and apprehends Byrne, inspired not to kill him due to her father's example.

 During the search for William, Roy Harper proposes to Thea Queen, which she later accepts.
 Lyla and Diggle tell the team about their plans to move to Metropolis due to the former getting a promotion there while Rene Ramirez reveals his plans to become the next mayor of Star City after Quentin, who endorses him.
 Dinah Drake talks about her plans to move to Metropolis and fight crime there instead of becoming Chief of Police in Star City.

 A public memorial for Oliver as the savior of the world and Star City is held where Quentin gives a speech about Oliver's sacrifice and how he saved the city.
 The Queen family and Team Arrow later hold a private funeral for Oliver, with Barry Allen, Kara Danvers, Anatoly Knyazev, Talia al Ghul, Nyssa al Ghul, Sara, Tommy, and Quentin also in attendance.
-At the funeral, Thea wonders why Oliver did not resurrect his father Robert along with everyone else and Moira guesses that it symbolizes how Robert's sacrifice made Oliver a better man.
+At the funeral, Thea wonders why Oliver did not resurrect their father Robert along with everyone else and Moira guesses that it symbolizes how Robert's sacrifice made Oliver a better man and bringing him back would dishonor the only good thing he ever did.
 Felicity Smoak meets Mia while Diggle says his final vows for Oliver, telling the attendees that while life will continue without him, it will never be the same.
 Later, as Diggle departs for Metropolis, he witnesses a meteor crash and finds a box emitting a green light.
 In 2040, the Monitor takes Felicity to reunite with Oliver in the afterlife, where he has finally found peace.